med-amiine/watchtower-blog/README.md

 We didn't think a credit layer for autonomous agents should exist based on vibes.
 We needed one to do our job.
 So we built it, tested it with real capital for 107 days, and now we're handing it to the ecosystem.

-The future of agent finance is on-chain, algorithmic, and verifiable.
+The future of agent finance is onchain, algorithmic, and verifiable.
 Watchtower is the first tool designed to make that real.

 Come build with us.

 ---

 *All data verified from Genesis cohort (Nov 2024 – Feb 2025).
-Full transparency: all Bond Scores, agent details, and transaction history available on-chain.*
+Full transparency: all Bond Scores, agent details, and transaction history available onchain.*